praveenddpl/plivo_assignment/README.md

 # plivo_assignment
-To send message from source number to destination number Please put the account credentials in message.py Mention src,dst,text variables in testing_msg.py
+To send message from source number to destination number, please put the account credentials in message.py, mention src,dst,text variables in testing_msg.py.
 Run testing_msg.py to get the results